 Disposition of Certificates.
 Generally, capital gain or loss will be recognized on a sale of certificates in an amount equal to the difference between the amount realized and your tax basis in the certificates sold.
 Your tax basis in a certificate will generally equal your cost for the certificate increased by your share of trust income and accruals of guaranteed payments (includible in income) and decreased by any distributions received by you with respect to the certificate.
-In addition, both the tax basis in the certificates and the amount realized on a sale of a certificate would include your share of the notes and other liabilities of the trust.
-If you acquire certificates at different prices, you may be required to maintain a single aggregate adjusted tax basis in the certificates, and, upon sale or other disposition of some of the certificates, allocate a pro rata portion of the aggregate tax basis to the certificates sold rather than maintaining a separate tax basis in each certificate for purposes of computing gain or loss on a sale of that certificate.
+In addition, both the tax basis in the certificates and the amount realized on a sale of a certificates at different prices, you may be required to maintain a single aggregate adjusted tax basis in the certificates, and, upon sale or other disposition of some of the certificates, allocate a pro rata portion of the aggregate tax basis to the certificates sold rather than maintaining a separate tax basis in each certificate for purposes of computing gain or loss on a sale of that certificate.